Trial over Telekom Austria payments to rightist party starts

-VIENNA, July 18 (Reuters) - A former Telekom Austria executive authorised payments of almost a million euros ($1.3 million) to a right-wing party that later changed a law in the company’s favour, a court heard on the opening day of his trial on Thursday.
+VIENNA (Reuters) - A former Telekom Austria executive authorized payments of almost a million euros ($1.3 million) to a right-wing party that later changed a law in the company’s favor, a court heard on the opening day of his trial on Thursday.

 Seven defendants including the ex-deputy chief executive are in the dock in connection with the second in a slew of corruption investigations concerning Telekom Austria to reach court.
 Local media have dubbed the firm the “political ATM”.